 I do trust.
 I trust God and I trust all of us.
-In Paul's letter he tells us, I have heard of your faith, I see your faith in the actions you take out of love for each other and I give thanks for each and every one of you.
-"Do not let your hearts be troubled."
 Trust God, listen to your heart, open your mind to the wonder of God's creation, live into the call to spread the good news of love and salvation to everyone.
-Remember to pray for each other-we are in this together.
+Remember to pray for each other-we are one, we are all in this together.
 Amen